f-utils/f/doc/user.md

 )
 ```

 Above, the `lambda` function defines the `standard return` of the spectrum.
-Of course, it can be any previously defined function, not necessarily a `lambda` function.
+Of course, it could be any previously defined function, not necessarily a `lambda` function.
 For instance, one could defined:

 ```python
 def whatever(*args, **kwargs):